March 02, 2023

 As technology environments evolve, business needs evolve too, and this often means that expectations and strategies have to be altered down the line.

-If for example, new solutions are needed for compliance needs that were not in the original agreement, the business needs to know that the MSSP offers the necessary flexibility to offer this new service.
+If, for example, new solutions that were not in the original agreement must be implemented to comply with new data security regulations, the business needs to know that the MSP partner offers the necessary flexibility to fulfill this new service.

 A cybersecurity strategy that needs updating should be spotted by the vCIO, who can then make the appropriate recommendations that can then be agreed upon and implemented as necessary, but a flexible and scalable service is necessary to achieve this.